 'Second Life' Oculus Rift Support is Ready for Beta Testing

-One of the most popular and free massively multiplayer online role playing games (MMORPGs) available is, Second Life.
-With around 33 million registered users, Second Life, puts players in control of their own customizable avatar within a 3D online virtual world.
-In this open-ended experience players can do practically anything they can imagine within the virtual world that they can do in real life—such as buy clothes, sell items, buy property, listen to music, watch movies, socialize, play games, to even having sex…..yes, even that.
+One of the most popular and free massively multiplayer online role-playing games (MMORPGs) available is Second Life.
+With around 33 million registered users, Second Life puts players in control of their own customizable avatar within a 3D online virtual world.
+In this open-ended experienced players can do practically anything they can imagine within the virtual world that they can do in real life—such as buy clothes, sell items, buy property, listen to music, watch movies, socialize, play games, to even having sex…..yes, even that.

 Linden Lab, the developer that created Second Life, has previously mentioned in the past that Second Life with Oculus Rift support is coming, and now users are finally one step closer to experiencing it for themselves.